tomwhite/hadoop-book/README.md

-# Example source code accompanying O'Reilly's "Hadoop: The Definitive Guide" by Tom White
+# Hadoop Book Example Code

-This repository contains the example code for [Hadoop: The Definitive Guide, Fourth Edition](http://shop.oreilly.com/product/0636920033448.do).
+This repository contains the example code for [Hadoop: The Definitive Guide, Fourth Edition](http://shop.oreilly.com/product/0636920033448.do) by Tom White (O'Reilly, 2014).

 Code for the [First], [Second], and [Third] Editions is also available.